We are open

-You enter NOK NOK through an airily furnished cocktail bar.
+The restaurant has six different halls.
 The restaurant’s main area, which can accommodate 42 guests, is located in the depths of the building.
 The restaurant also has three smaller dining areas, a seminar room with a projector and other equipment, and also a well-appointed kitchen for cooking classes, where up to 20 people can test their skills.
 NOK NOK has a total area of 600 square metres.

-WHAT IS NOK NOK?
+What is NOK NOK?

 Perhaps you paused to wonder what NOK NOK means?
 In choosing the name, we were inspired by the restaurant’s archway facade, where on either side of the main entranceway you can see figures of birds on the columns.
 In Thai, nok means bird.
 These sculptures originate from the pre-WWII period, as does the whole building, which was one of the few in this area to survive the bombing.
 Why the owners of that time positioned birds to guard either side of the entranceway, remains a mystery.

 NOK NOK Gift Card

 Give your loved one’s tasty experiences!